Troyanovsky/vibe-coding-guide/en/Lesson_2_Tools.md

 ### Rules for AI: Teaching Your Assistant

 Another very important setup that some may overlook is: **Rules for AI**.
 In Cursor, this is a file called `.cursor/rules`.
 (In Claude Code, it's called `CLAUDE.md` and similar for other tools.)
 Think of it as an instruction manual for how you want the AI to behave.
 Some tools may have more fine-grained project-level rules that you can set up.

+(Many companies are pushing for the adoption of [`AGENTS.md`](https://agents.md/), which attempts to unify the rules for AI and many AI coding tools are starting to support this format.)

 You can specify coding styles, preferred libraries, best practices, and workflows.
 For example, you might include rules about using TypeScript, following certain naming conventions, or always including comments for complex logic.